 In the past, this served us well.
 It meant we could creep up on antelopes without our brain being overloaded by unnecessary detail and a lot of useless, blurred images.

-Why Cycles and Motor Cycles may be unobserved at traffic junctions.
+Why Cycles, Motor Cycles, (and sometimes Warning Signs!) may be unobserved at traffic junctions.

 At a traffic junction all but the worst of drivers will look in both directions to check for oncoming traffic.
 However, it is entirely possible for our eyes to “jump over” an oncoming bicycle or motorbike.